35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 ---
 Southwark Council looks set to reduce its longstanding requirement for 35% affordable housing  to 20%, after it rejected a motion to keep the higher level.
 The requirement applies to all major developments (over 10 units) and has been in place, with some changes, since the 2007. [^x[](https://gat04-live-1517c8a4486c41609369c68f30c8-aa81074.divio-media.org/filer_public/6f/46/6f4643bd-ad5d-4f22-9531-2ac9aa69b83e/cd410_saved_southwark_plan_2007.pdf)]

-Independant councillor Sam Foster called on the Council *'Not to water down affordable and social housing requirements: meaning, no reduction in the minimum affordable housing requirement of 35%, not any reduction in the minimum social rent requirment of 25%'* [^xx].
+Independent councillor Sam Foster called on the Council *'Not to water down affordable and social housing requirements: meaning, no reduction in the minimum affordable housing requirement of 35%, not any reduction in the minimum social rent requirment of 25%'* [^xx].

-The motion was prompted by the recent joint announcement by Housing Minister Steve Reed and M
+The motion was prompted by the recent joint announcement of such a reduction for the whole of London by Housing Minister Steve Reed and Mayor Sadiq Khan.
+They also proposed cutting the Community Infrastructure Levy (CIL) by half, for developments that deliver just 20% affordable housing.
+[CIL pays for social infrastructure](https://www.gov.uk/guidance/community-infrastructure-levy), such as green and open spaces and GP surgeries.

-Cllr Foster also called for more government investment in affordable and council housing, rent controls
+Cllr Foster opposed this too, saying there should be no cut and nor should the Council 'otherwise compromise on requirements that development in Southwark serve the public good'.
+Cllr Foster also called for more government investment in affordable and council housing, rent controls and local limits to stusent accomodation and co-living developmets [^xxx]